 Muri can be the direct result of Mura, but also from the removal of Muda too.
 It is the overburden that can be put on employees and machines that may be expected to work at more than 100% capacity.
-This is unsustainable, and long-term can have devastating effects on employee’s health and wellbeing, and machines packing up far earlier than expected.
-Standardising work process and procedures and evenly distributing workload can help to relieve Muri to ensure no employee or machine is overburdened.
+This is unsustainable, and long-term can have devastating effects on employees’ health and well-being, and machines pack up far earlier than expected.
+Standardising work process and procedures and evenly distributing a workload can help to relieve Muri to ensure no employee or machine is overburdened.

-It is important to remember that the Lean Methodology is about creating a culture – looking after your employee’s health is of upmost importance, to ensure that a positive working environment is created.
+It is important to remember that the Lean Methodology is about creating a culture – looking after your employee’s health is of utmost importance, to ensure that a positive working environment is created.

 So how do we go about eliminating the 3 Ms?
 With now so much more to think about – you’d think it could become quite complicated.
 You’re wrong – as long as you have a good plan nothing is complicated!